Frequently Asked Questions

 What about students who stop attending classes?
 Will they have access to the on-line evaluations?

 Students who dropped on or before the last official date of add/drop are not surveyed.
 We survey only those students on the rosters after final add/drop.
-We are unable to do anything about students who choose not to complete their course and/or officially drop.
-With that said, we suspect that a student who did not complete a course, nor have the interest to officially drop, would 1) be checking their Bergen email or 2) be interested in completing a survey.
+We are unable to do anything about students who choose not to complete their course or fail to officially drop.
+We suspect that a student who did not complete a course, nor have the interest to officially drop, would 1) be checking their Bergen email or 2) be interested in completing a survey.
 However, if a professor sees an aberration in their results that would contradict this contention, we would appreciate being informed.

 Are these evaluations in addition to the in-class, ETS/SIR II evaluations, or in lieu of the hard copy evaluations?